Table of Contents

 Research Potential Agents

 Look for agents who represent books similar to yours.
-Tools like the Association of Authors’ Representatives (AAR) website and the aforementioned QueryTracker can help you find agents suited to your genre and style.
+The Association of Authors’ Representatives (AAR) website and QueryTracker can help you narrow down options based on genre and preferences.

 Tailor Your Approach